Entry requirements for Stage 6 Languages courses where eligibility criteria apply

 The HSC Languages Eligibility Criteria are set out in a common framework that describes course levels and target candidatures, and the continuum of language learning.

-To be eligible for these courses, students are required to meet all of the course eligibility criteria at the time of entry to the course.
+To be eligible for a course, a student must meet all eligibility criteria at the time of entry to that course.

-- speakers of dialects and variants of a language are considered to be speakers of the standard language
+- speakers of dialects and variants of a language are considered speakers of the standard language, eg Cantonese Chinese speakers are considered speakers of Mandarin

-- speakers of Indonesian and speakers of Malay are considered to be speakers of both languages
+- speakers of Indonesian and speakers of Malay are considered speakers of both languages

-- formal education is ‘education that is institutionalised, intentional and planned through public organizations and recognised private bodies, and -- in their totality -- constitute the formal education system of a country.'
-(UNESCO Institute of Statistics, International Standard Classification of Education, 2011, para 36).
+- formal education is ‘education that is institutionalised, intentional and planned through public organizations [sic] and recognised private bodies, and -- in their totality -- constitute the formal education system of a country.'
+(UNESCO International Standard Classification of Education, 2011, para 36).

-Eligibility is determined by the principal of the school delivering the course.
+The principal of the school delivering the course determines eligibility.

 The authority to determine eligibility is delegated to principals by NESA.